ThingWorx Review: Ditching the Duct Tape

 App-ifying Access to Smart, Connected Products

-The key here is that this Mashup Builder can be used by practically anyone.
-So, if someone in the service departments needs to build out an app that can truly make a difference, they don’t need to worry about calling in corporate IT and waiting weeks, if not months, while it is being coded.
+The key here is that the Mashup Builder can be used by practically anyone.
+So, if someone in the service department needs to build out an app that can truly make a difference, they don’t need to worry about calling in corporate IT and waiting weeks, if not months, while it is being coded.
 The same is true when you want to make changes to that app.

 Getting the Edge Involved